 Advantages of reporting MIPS at the group level instead of individual level

 - There is no need to choose measures that apply to all clinicians in a multispecialty group practice.
 Let's imagine a practice with one anesthesiologist, one pathologist, one hospitalist, one internist, one dermatologist and one cardiologist.
 If the providers reports MIPS at the individual level, one would need to manage and optimize the performance of 36 different quality measures.
 At the group level, one could report just the 6 best measures.
 The combination could be 2 anesthesia measures, 2 pathology measures and 2 hospitalist measures.
 One just needs to report the patients/visits eligible for the chosen measures.
 For example, Measure #187 (Stroke and Stroke Rehabilitation: Thrombolytic Therapy) will only apply for patients discharged by the hospitalist.
 Please note that there are measures that apply to patients seen by different specialties: for example Measure #226 (Tobacco Use: Screening and Cessation Intervention) will apply to all outpatient office visits done by the internists, dermatologists and cardiologists.

 - Improvement Activities

-- For example, all 6 members of a practice could share on the MIPS points when just one clinician is participating in the systematic anticoagulation program (high weighted Improvement Activity).
+- For example, all 6 members of a practice could share on the MIPS points if at least three clinicians are participating in the systematic anticoagulation program (high weighted Improvement Activity).

 - Non-Patient Facing MIPS Group